FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Servers SHOULD rate-limit provisioning attempts.
 A misbehaving peer can be blocked temporarily, or even permanently.
 Implementations SHOULD limit the total number of peers being provisioned at the same time.
-We note that there is no requirement to allow all peers to connect without limit.
+There is no requirement for RADIUS servers to allow all peers to connect without limit.
 Instead, peers are provisioned at the discretion of the network being accessed, which may permit or deny those devices based on reasons which are not explained to those